 Why do your ears “pop”?
 If you’ve ever been to the top of a tall mountain, you may have noticed that your ears pop and you need to breathe more often than when you’re at sea level.
 As the number of molecules of air around you decreases, the air pressure decreases.
 This causes your ears to pop in order to balance the pressure between the outside and inside of your ear.
 Since you are breathing fewer molecules of oxygen, you need to breathe faster to bring the few molecules there are into your lungs to make up for the deficit.

 Remember, because air is so much less dense at higher altitudes, it does not “FEEL” hot, even though it is at a high temperature (kinetic energy).

 Pollution, small particles or aerosols, from both natural and human sources is always present in the air (including dust, salt from ocean, soot from fires, industrial and automobile emissions, pollens, microorganisms, volcanic dust).

-In recent decades, however, pollution is increasing with human activity (Los Angeles receives the equivalent fallout of 17 tonnes per square kilometre a month — mostly auto related).
+In recent decades, pollution is increasing associated with human activity (for instance, Los Angeles receives the equivalent fallout of 17 tonnes per square kilometre a month — mostly auto related).

 A. “Natural” Pollution

 A variety of natural sources produce air pollution … volcanoes, forest fires, living and decaying plants, soil, oceans (Table 3.3 “Sources of Natural Pollutants” p.73 4CE (p.72 3CE).